If You See a Bear

 Do not approach!
 Bears are wild and their behavior is sometimes unpredictable.
 Treat bear encounters with extreme caution.

-If you see a bear, and it sees you, slowly back away, talking sternly to the bear ("hey bear/I see you/no bear") in a low voice.
+If you see a bear, and it sees you, slowly back away, talking sternly to the bear in a low voice.
+“Hey bear.
+Hello bear.
+I see you bear.”
 You want it to know you are human.
 It may stand to get a better view or sniff the air for your scent.

 If the bear stops what it was doing, watches you, or stands its ground, you are too close.
-This may promote aggressive defensive behavior from the bear such as making loud vocalizations, swatting the ground, or bluff-charging (running toward you and stopping).
-This is a sign the bear is demanding morespace and wants you to back off.
-Don't run--slowly back away, while watching the bear and talking in a stern tone.
+This may promote aggressive defensive behavior from the bear.
+These behaviors may look like making loud vocalizations, swatting the ground, or bluff-charging.
+A bluff charge is when a bear will charge at your before abruptly stopping or changing its course.
+This is a sign the bear is demanding more space and wants you to back off.
+Don't run!
+Slowly back away, while watching the bear and talking in a stern tone.
 Try to increase the distance between you and the bear.
 The bear will probably do the same.

 If the bear's behavior indicates it is on the offensive, give it the right of way and change your travel direction.
 If it appears to be after your food, separate yourself from the food and back away while talking in a low/stern tone.
 Do not try to protect your food.

 If a bear persistently follows or approaches you (offensive behavior), stand your ground.
-Act aggressively (yell/make noise) and try to intimidate the bear.
+Act aggressively (by yelling or making noise) and try to intimidate the bear.
 Make yourselves look as large as possible (raise your arms, move to higher ground, or if in a group huddle together) and assert your dominance.
+Do not try and be aggressive by approaching the bear.

 Throw non-food objects such as rocks at the bear.
 Use a deterrent such as a stout stick.
 Don't run and don't turn away from the bear.

 Step at least 150 feet (50 yards) off the trail and give the bear plenty of room to pass, if possible.
 If not possible, yell at the bear, and stay a safe distance from the bear.
 Keep small children near adults.
-Please report the sighting to a park ranger.
+Report the sighting to a park ranger.

 Don't approach or surround a bear.
 Never run from a bear or get between a sow and her cubs.